 The patents relate to various systems and methods related to the transmission of digital data.
 The '992 and '702 patents have also been asserted against several Internet content providers in the United States District Court for the Central District of California.
 During 2004 and 2005, the Court issued Markman rulings which found that the '992 and '702 patents were not as broad as Acacia had contended, and that certain terms in the '702 patent were indefinite.
 The Court issued additional claim construction rulings on December 14, 2006, March 2, 2007, October 19, 2007, and February 13, 2008.
 On March 12, 2008, the Court issued an order outlining a schedule for filing dispositive invalidity motions based on its claim constructions.
-Acacia has agreed to stipulate that all claims in the suit are invalid according to various of the Court's claim constructions and argues that the case should proceed immediately to the Federal Circuit.
-The Court has set a hearing for May 6, 2008, at which time it will determine whether the parties will proceed with additional invalidity motions or enter final judgment based on Acacia's agreement that all asserted claims are invalid.
+Acacia has agreed to stipulate that all claims in the suit are invalid according to various of the Court's claim constructions and argues that the case should proceed immediately to the Federal Circuit on appeal.
+The Court, however, is permitting us to file additional invalidity motions.